Vintageinfo – All About Vintage Lighting

 The International (2009)

-An Oluce Atollo table lamp was used as a prop in the 2009 political thriller film The International.
+An Oluce Atollo table lamp was used as a set decoration in the 2009 political thriller film The International.
 Starring Clive Owen and Naomi Watts.